zack-bitcoin/amoveo-docs/design/land_registry.md

 * the total price of the land.
 * balance in veo. used to pay the continuous tax.
 * height. the last block height when the tax was subtracted from the blance.
+* list of points that are in plots that border this plot.
+If the same address also owns those other plots, then these plots need to be purchased as a set.

 Stem in binary tree